fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ### Hyperparameter Tuning

-[Optuna](https://optuna.readthedocs.io/en/stable/) library is used to find optimal hyperparameter for power and runtime models for 3 layer types.
+[Optuna](https://optuna.readthedocs.io/en/stable/) library is used to find optimal hyperparameter for power and runtime models for the 3 layer types.

-The optimal parameter found in the notebook are used to update the `lasso_params` key for each of 3 layer configuration `*_features.py` inside [config](./config/) folder.
+The optimal parameters found in the notebook are then used to update the `lasso_params` key for each of the 3 layer configurations `*_features.py` inside the [config](./config/) folder.

 ### Preprocessing Dataset Format

 A `preprocessed_data` folder is created after running the `map_power_to_layers.py` script.
-It takes input the raw data folder, maps power and runtime values for each layer and creates a CSV.
+It takes input from the raw data folder, maps power and runtime values for each layer and returns a CSV file.

-Each model in `preprocessed_data` folder contains 2 files: `power_runtime_mapping_layerwise.csv` and `trt_engine_info.json`.
+Each model in the `preprocessed_data` folder contains 2 files: `power_runtime_mapping_layerwise.csv` and `trt_engine_info.json`.

 `trt_engine_info.json`: This is same JSON file that is created in the raw data.
-It contains detailed information such as padding, strides, dilation for a convolutional layer.
+It contains detailed information such as padding, strides, and dilation for a convolutional layer.

-`power_runtime_mapping_layerwise.csv`: This CSV file contains per-layer data for each iteration of inference cycle.
-It includes information about current inference iteration, layer name, layer type, power consumed by the layer, runtime latency for the layer.
-An example entry of CSV for Alexnet model is shown below.
+`power_runtime_mapping_layerwise.csv`: This CSV file contains per-layer data for each iteration of the inference cycle.
+It includes information about the current inference iteration, layer names, layer types, power consumed by the layer, and runtime latency for the layer.
+An example entry of CSV for the Alexnet model is shown below.

 ```csv
 cycle,layer_name,layer_type,layer_power_including_idle_power_micro_watt,layer_power_excluding_idle_power_micro_watt,layer_run_time